jbmorice/jbmorice.github.io/_pages/home.md

         - English

 contact :
-  catchphrase : "Do not hesitate to contact me !" instruction : "Send me an email at : "
+  catchphrase        : "Do not hesitate to contact me !" mail_catchphrase   : "Send me an email at : "
+  social_enabled     : true
+  social_catchphrase :

 # TODO: Maybe add these ?
 # # Associations